 Do not ask them to sit on an unstable surfaces.

-You can get pet safe anti slip surface sprays this coats the flooring so there is more grip.
+You can get pet safe anti slip surface sprays or paint this coats the flooring so there is more grip.

 If you can afford it for the long term replacing flooring with an anti slip surface would be ideal.